Jay-Idrees/resonsive-design-portfolio/README.md

 About me page and portfolio

 # About
-With the skills I learnt at the bootcamp, by the end of first week of my coding boot camp experience at Columbia University, NY.
+Developed with the skills I learnt at the bootcamp by the end of first week of coding boot camp experience at Columbia University, NY.
 Date of publication: 9/28/2020.

 This website is designed exclusively using the CSS bootstrap and incorporates responsive design attributes.